How is the country’s fruits and vegetables sector fairing?

-The demand for Kenya avocado, macadamia, passion fruits and a range of vegetables in the international market is on a promising rise.
+The demand for Kenya avocado, macadamia, passion fruits and a range of other fruits and vegetables in the international market is high and on a promising rise.
 As such, fruit and vegetable farming presents a good opportunity not only for farmers but also for exporters and other

-people in the value chain to reap from farming.
+people in the value chain to make good profits from agribusiness.

 There